GioF71/upmpdcli-docker/README.md

 ## News

+### Support for HiRes Tidal in Preview

+Good news, Tidal HiRes is coming, even if with a limitation: only the mpd/upmpdcli combination works as a renderer AFAIK.
+See how to install it in preview [here](https://github.com/GioF71/audio-tools/blob/main/media-servers/tidal-hires/README.md).

 ### Subsonic Plugin compatibility

 The `next-subsonic` branch of the subsonic plugin, which is used with the recently updated [suggested configurations](https://github.com/GioF71/upmpdcli-docker/blob/main/doc/example-configurations.md#subsonic-server), provides better compatibility with other two subsonic servers.